fmcnallyi3/it_anisotropy/Difference_Graphs/ReadMe.md

 # Questions to be asked:
--Does the stored data include all 12 years between 2012-2024?\n -Does the skymap need to be created for each individual year? if so, what kind of map?
+-Does the stored data include all 12 years between 2012-2024?
+<br>-Does the skymap need to be created for each individual year? if so, what kind of map?
 Solar dipole